imprisonedmind/metaversal-posts/README.md

   * Components marked with red are _admin capabilities_
   * stored isAdmin variable in localStorage and context
 * Modals & Menus using createPortal & context
+  * modals use same service but change location based on state & input

 ## Speed Insights
 ```bash